sakshiS004/JanKen/README.md

 **Features:**
 <br>
-<br>Random Choice Generation: <pre>The game utilizes the random module to ensure that the computer's choice is made randomly, providing a fair challenge each time.
+<br>Random Choice Generation:  The game utilizes the random module to ensure that the computer's choice is made randomly, providing a fair challenge each time.
 <br>
 User Interaction:     Players input their choice and receive immediate feedback on the outcome of the game.
 <br>
 Decision Making:    Useful for quick and fair decision-making in various scenarios.

 **Installation:**<br>
 <br>